snoopytime68/Retro-game/hack/schema/README.md

 # schema generation

-This go project is designed to generate the JSON schema for the given API version of zarf.yaml files.
+This go project generates the JSON schema for zarf.yaml files with the given API version.

 ## Usage
 Run the program with the desired API version as an argument: